Tej-Singh-Rana/Jenkins-camp/questions-bank/README.md

 https://www.jenkins.io/doc/book/installing/linux/#prerequisites
 </Details>

-#### Which version of java does Jenkins support?
+#### Which version of Java does Jenkins support?

 <Details>
 <summary>Solution</summary>
-In java, between 8 to 12.
-It supports only 8 and 11. <br>
+In Java, between Java 8 to 12.
+It supports only Java 8 and 11.
+Java 9 and 10 are not supported. <br>
 https://www.jenkins.io/doc/administration/requirements/java/#java-requirements
 </Details>